 I admit it that on every web development project I’ve worked since 2010, Google analytics is always there.
 Should I install Google Analytics?
 Or should I not?
 Let’s see.

-Either it's installed through a WordPress plugin, or was called from shared partial file (for Rails app), or even just hard coded on the HTML file, it's always there.
+Either it’s installed through a WordPress plugin, or was called from a shared partial file (for Rails app), or even just hardcoded on the HTML file, it’s always there.

-Sometimes, I wonder... is it really that important for all the sites?
-Should I really install Google analytics for all of sites I am working on?
+Sometimes, I wonder… is it that important for all the sites?
+Should I install Google analytics for all of the sites I am working on?

 Let’s find out…

 According to an article from https://www.quantable.com/analytics/how-many-users-block-google-analytics/, the number of internet users that use ad-blockers are growing significantly.

 Not to mention that some popular ad-blockers plugins are now offering the easy way to block the GA script.
 It is very easy even for users who are not tech-savvy.

 Some of the popular ad-blockers like uBlock Origin and Purify even block GA script by default.
 As for uBlock Origin, I confirmed it myself that it blocks GA script on all of the three browsers I used: Firefox, Chrome, and Safari.

 If there are significant site users or visitors who are using those ad-blockers, those number of visitors won’t be recorded on your Google analytics dashboard.
 You won’t even know if there are such visitors on your site.

 What’s the solution?
 Install the analytics back up which runs on your web server like AWStats.
 Most of the shared hosting providers which gave you cPanel usually provided this AWStats by default.